shmoocon/proceedings-2015/bring/03_rethinking_the_role_of_security_in_edu.md

 ![](imgs/sixsubjectsrank.png "Figure 3.
 Integration of Security into Curriculum.")

-__Figure 3.
-Integration of Security into Curriculum.__
+**Figure 3.
+Integration of Security into Curriculum.**

 Figure 3 shows that security is almost always treated as a separate topic, with only 6 universities saying that it was completely or mostly integrated, while 22 said that it was completely or mostly separate.

 This data becomes even more telling after factoring in how applied that security content is.
 Professors were asked to say how applied their content was for several subjects.
 Figure 4 shows those ratings for security plotted against the integration ratings.
-The applied vs theoretical ratings tended to be moderate, with very few 1ís or 5ís.
+The applied vs theoretical ratings tended to be moderate, with very few 1s or 5s.
 Even so the data shows a very clear trend of security content becoming less applied as it becomes more integrated.

 ![alt text](imgs/sixsubjectsrank.png "Figure 4.
 Security content becomes more theoretical as it is integrated.")